-by Ben Cooper, manager of the Institute for Public Health’s Public Health Data and Training Center
+Written by Ben Cooper, MPH, manager of the Public Health Data & Training Center at the Institute for Public Health

 We’ve all heard the term “big data” tossed around a lot lately.
 As someone who has been working with data of all shapes and sizes for nearly two decades, I’ve learned that it isn’t the size of the data that matters, as much as what can be done with it.